*H₂éwsōs: Dwelling

 Another common trait of the Dawn goddess is her dwelling, generally situated on an island in the Ocean, or sometimes in an Eastern house.

-In Greek mythology, Ēṓs is described as living 'beyond the streams of Okeanos at the ends of the earth'.
+In Greek mythology, Eos is described as living 'beyond the streams of Okeanos at the ends of the earth'.
 A more precise location is given in the Odyssey, by poet Homer: in his narration, Odysseus tells his audience that the Aeaean isle is "where is the dwelling of early Dawn and her dancing-lawns, and the risings of the sun".

 In Slavic folklore, the home of the Zoryas was sometimes said to be on Bouyan (or Buyan), an oceanic island paradise where the Sun dwelt along with his attendants, the North, West and East winds.